Close Menu

 Don’t apply to too many banks at once.
 Every application hits your credit score.
 If rejected:

-- Try again with lower loan amount or longer tenure
+• Try again with a lower loan amount or longer tenure

-Also, consider small-ticket instant loans from apps like KreditBee or EarlySalary as a temporary fix.
+Also, small-ticket instant loans from apps like KreditBee or EarlySalary should be considered a temporary fix.
 Use them carefully and repay on time to build trust.

 Final Thoughts on Rs.
 25,000 Salary Personal Loan Eligibility

 Just make sure you borrow only what you can repay comfortably.
-And always compare interest rates, processing fees, and loan terms before making your decision.
+Always compare interest rates, processing fees, and loan terms before deciding.

 Sources: HDFC Bank, ICICI Bank, Bajaj Finserv, Moneycontrol, CIBIL, India Today Finance